The academic advising process requires building strong, mutually respectful relationships between students and their advisors.

 NDMU academic advisors are available to assist you in developing a personalized educational plan, through making informed decision about your major exploration, academic policies, and procedures.
 Your advisors will help you identify support services that can help you achieve academic success.
 Your advisor can be a faculty member, professional advisor, or professional Student Affairs staff member.

 Philosophy of Academic Advising

 Notre Dame offers a holistic, developmental advising system.
 Consequently, the scope of advising is wider than the question of which courses will be taken to fulfill graduation requirements.

 Academic advising is viewed as an important responsibility of Notre Dame’s faculty.
 Departments designate faculty members for academic advising who are extremely well-informed and highly motivated.
-Each adviser plays a significant role in helping the student set educational goals, plan how to meet those goals, and assess progress.
+Each advisor plays a significant role in helping the student set educational goals, plan how to meet those goals, and assess progress.
 The advising process itself is integral to the student’s overall growth and development.

 In fulfilling its advising responsibilities to students, Notre Dame will provide:

 - a clear delineation of responsibility for academic advising

 - a high degree of transparency of program requirements and offerings to majors, minors and prospective majors

 - regular orientation and best practices training for faculty and staff involved in advising